How to build a powerful Confluence AI agent in 2026

 You generally have two ways to set this up:

-Go native: Use the AI features that Atlassian has built directly into its products, like Atlassian Intelligence and Rovo.
-These tools are baked right in, but they mostly stick to the Atlassian world.
+1. Go native: Use the AI features that Atlassian has built directly into its products, like Atlassian Intelligence and Rovo.
+These tools are baked right into the platform for a seamless experience.

-Use a third-party platform: Connect Confluence to a specialized AI platform that can also plug into your other tools (think helpdesks, chat apps, and other document storage).
-This approach brings all your company knowledge together, not just the bits living in Confluence.
+2. Use a third-party platform: Connect Confluence to a specialized AI platform that can also plug into your other tools (think helpdesks, chat apps, and other document storage).
+This approach complements Confluence by bringing all your company knowledge together in one place.

 Let's look at both, starting with the out-of-the-box option from Atlassian.